cphaneuf/inter_rater_reliability/README.md

 The CommandLineClassifier supports both of these practices through an easy-to-use command line utility.

 ## USE CASES
 Thus far, the CommandLineClassifier has been used for a project titled *The Need for TLC: Tender Loving Cellphone*.
-A recent poster of this work (PhaneufJuhaszKruger2019.pdf) can be found in the root directory of this repository.
+A recent poster of this work (PhaneufJuhaszKruger2019.pdf) can be found in the root directory of this repository (https://github.com/cphaneuf/inter_rater_reliability/blob/master/PhaneufJuhaszKruger2019.pdf).
 Here are some other possible use cases for the CommandLineClassifier:
 1. __Observational Data__ 2+ researchers 'code' transcriptions of behavior/commentary in video recordings
 2. __Survey Data__ 2+ researchers 'code' fill-in-the-blank survey responses
 3. __Imaging Data__ 2+ researchers quality assess imaging data